Share

 Another element of the deal that cannot be overlooked is the people part.
 Automattic’s hiring policy is famously thorough and the deal means they have, in one stroke, added over 50 employees with a proven track record of delivering value to its team.
 In the context of the current talent wars in Silicon Valley and beyond, you could argue that the acquisition would have been excellent value for that part of it alone.

-It’s certainly a huge contrast with previous acquisitions such as Gravatar, Simperium, Longreads or Code For The People â€“ none of which had anything like the headcount or existing market share that WooCommerce had.
+It’s undoubtedly a massive contrast with previous acquisitions such as Gravatar, Simperium, Longreads or Code For The People – none of which had anything like the headcount or existing market share that WooCommerce had.

 Impact on Other WooThemes Offerings

-In the last ten years, WordPress has largely achieved its aim of democratizing publishing for the masses, and Automattic has been a massive part of that.
+WordPress has largely achieved its aim of democratizing publishing for the masses, and Automattic has been a massive part of that.
 Following the purchase of WooCommerce, Automattic clearly wants to achieve similar results in e-commerce.

 The takeover seems increasingly like a slam dunk the further you study it.
 The companies are based on the same platform and share similar work cultures and early-stage trajectories.
 With the purchase, Automattic enters the e-commerce space as a market leader, and valuations of other companies, such as Shopify, suggest Mullenweg has pulled off one of the coups of the year.